|Previous College:||Pepperdine, 1985|

 In addition to his substantial experience with the U.S. National Team, Stork played professionally for a number of years in Italy and speaks Italian fluently.
 He was named the Italian League MVP in 1993 while setting for Mediolanum Gonzaga.
 His Maxicono team captured the 1990 Italian indoor title.
 He also competed successfully on the beach during the early 1990s, playing in the Bud Light 4-Man Beach Volleyball League's inaugural season (1991) while leading Club Sportswear to a league championship.
 He was a two-time MVP of the Bud Light 4-Man League (1991 and 1994).

-Stork and his wife, Sabine, have three children -- Matthew, who recently finished his career as a member of the men's volleyball team at Cal State Northridge, Daniel, who will be a senior at UC Irvine, and Nicoletta -- and reside in Topanga, Calif.
+Stork and his wife, Sabine, have three children -- Matthew, who recently finished his career as a member of the men's volleyball team at Cal State Northridge, Daniel, who also completed his career at UC Irvine, and Nicoletta -- and reside in Topanga, Calif.